Best Burp Cloth

 Some options offer slightly lower quality materials and may not last as long, but they have a price tag to match.
 For parents looking for an item to use only as a burp cloth, this is perfectly acceptable.
 Any item in this review will last long enough to serve that purpose.
 However, if you are on a budget, you can still find a cloth built to last.
 The Gerber Prefold is one of the most durable things we tested on our list, as well as one of the most affordable, so you don't have to compromise.

 While most any burp cloth will work in a pinch for a spit-up prone baby, we found in our test that they aren't all equal.
 We hope our testing and review analysis can help you find the right product for your needs.
 And that might mean choosing more than just one.
-As you'll want a pretty hefty stash of burping cloths, so you can always have one on hand, you can mix and match styles to suit your needs.
-Each choice has its perks and will work best in a different situation.
+We like having a pretty hefty stash of burping cloths on hand, and by mixing and matching styles you can pick just the right one to suit your needs.

 — Abriah Wofford